Jean Pierre Norblin de la Gourdaine (aka Jean Pierre Norblin de la Gordaine) (1745–1830)

 The British Museum offers the following description of this print:

-Condition: richly inked and well-printed, faultless impression with a small margin trimmed around the oval platemark.
-The sheet is in near pristine condition (i.e. there are no tears, holes, folds, abrasions, stains, foxing or signs of use) and is laid onto a support sheet of archival (millennium quality) washi paper.
+Condition: a richly inked and well-printed impression with small margins (approximately 6 mms).
+The sheet is in near pristine condition with no tears, holes, folds, abrasions, losses, stains, foxing, or signs of handling.

-I am selling this small jewel of an etching—the oval image is approximately the size of a thumbprint—by one of the most important artists of the Enlightenment in Poland for AU$280 (currently US$200.89/EUR169.57/GBP153.52 at the time of posting this print) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this seemingly simple and freely inscribed etching of a young rural boy wearing a high hat and a peasant’s tabard by one of the most important artists of the Enlightenment in Poland for AU$256 (currently US$195.17/EUR163.94/GBP142.39 at the time of posting this print) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this small masterwork from the 1700s in the final state where the portrayed man has a full beard unlike the earlier two states where it “grew” from the first state where this man was beardless, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this small/miniature masterwork from the 1700s following in the tradition of Rembrandt, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold